Garden Water Feature Cost

 I’ve got a garden pond, but there are a few issues.
 It has stringy algae in it, and the water is almost soupy?
 Despite cleaning the pond regularly, the issues remain.
 Do you know what might be causing this and how I could fix it?
 Is it easy/safe to fix DIY or should I hire a professional?

-Should I Install a Garden Water Feature?
+Should You Install a Garden Water Feature?

 If you're struggling to decide whether you want a garden water feature or not, here are a few advantages and disadvantages to consider:

-- Water features increase the enjoyment of gardens.
+- Enjoy your garden more — Water features increase the enjoyment of gardens.

-- Simple is usually better, a basic informal wildlife pool can be stunning.
+- Simple is usually better — A basic, informal wildlife pool can be stunning.

-- If the water gets murky, you must clean it to ensure that wildlife and plants can still survive.
+- Regular cleaning ensures continued enjoyment — If the water gets murky, you must clean it to ensure that wildlife and plants can still survive.

 Building Regulations and Planning Permission for Garden Water Feature Installation